guzart/gulp-ng-constant/README.md

 #### options.deps

-Type: `array<string>`
+Type: `array<string>|boolean`
 Default: `[]`
 Overrides: `json.deps`
 _optional_

 An array that specifies the default dependencies a module should have.
-When your module should not have any modules, so you can append the constants to an already existing one, you can set deps to false.
+To add the constants to an existing module, you can set it to `false`.
 This property will override any `deps` property defined in the input `json` file.

 #### options.wrap